 Note: Temperature is the most important factor having to do with general food storage shelf life.

-Although MRE’s can be eaten cold, some main course packets are designed to be heated using a flameless heater.
+Although MRE’s can be eaten cold, some main course entrée packets are designed to be heated using a flameless heater pouch.

-This would be an additional pouch packet designed to accept an MRE in order to heat it up.
+The pouch is designed to accept an MRE in order to heat it up.
 Simply add some water into the heater pouch (there’s a reference line for how much water) and slip the MRE packet into the heater pouch.
 Wait for several minutes (typically 10 – 15) for a heated meal!

 Where to buy MRE Survival Food

 From a survival & preparedness standpoint, MRE meals have their place in one’s overall food storage or survival plan.
-I generally have several cases on hand along with all my other diversification assets.
+I generally have several cases on hand along with all my other diversified food assets.

 Most major preparedness distributors sell MRE meals.

 NOTE: MREs are not intended for long term regular consumption, week after week.